 - Unusual gestures or postures

-- Inability to experience joy or derive pleasure from activities
+- The inability to experience joy or pleasure from activities

 - Sudden irritability, anger, hostility, suspiciousness, resentment

 - Rapidly changing mood- from happy to sad to angry for no apparent reason